THE DOVER WAR MEMORIAL PROJECT

 image above: part of the Battle of Britain memorial, at Capel-le-Ferne, Kent

-a caption from beneath one use of the Picture Post portrait reads, "R.A.F.
+note: a caption from beneath one use of the Picture Post portrait reads: "R.A.F.
 Will Decided our Fate.
 This smiling young airman and his fellow pilots, whose superiority over the enemy in proportion to their numbers has become significant in the recent campaign.
-Wherever they have appeared they have easily driven of the enemy dive bombers" From the book, Battle of Britain, by Len Deighton
+Wherever they have appeared they have easily driven off the enemy dive bombers" From the book, Battle of Britain, by Len Deighton

 picture: Trevor Goldfinch, son